 If your complaint is about the headteacher, you should put your complaint in writing to the chair of governors, addressed to the school, to ask for your complaint to be investigated.

-In all cases, [name of school’s designated person] can support you to put your complaint in writing if necessary.
+In all cases, Mrs K Adams can support you to put your complaint in writing if necessary.

-If you are involved in any way with a complaint, [name of the school’s

-designated person] will explain what will happen and the support that is available to you.
+If you are involved in any way with a complaint, Mrs K Adams will explain what will happen and the support that is available to you.

-[Name of the school’s designated person] will invite you to discuss your complaint at a meeting.
+Mrs K Adams will invite you to discuss your complaint at a meeting.
 Timescales for dealing with your complaint will be agreed with you.
 We will aim to have a meeting with you and to explain what will happen, normally within 10 school days of receiving your letter.
 The school’s designated person will complete the investigation and will let you know the outcome in writing within 10 school days of completion.